-Mineral prospecting will be for solid minerals on approximately 640 acres of 100% percent State fee lands.
-Mineral prospecting activities authorized under this Permit shall be limited to field work involving rock chip sampling.
+Mineral prospecting will be for rare earth minerals on approximately 640 acres of 100% percent State fee lands.
+Mineral prospecting activities authorized under this Permit shall be limited to field work involving rock chip sampling and utilizing hand tools.
 Exploratory drilling is not authorized by this Permit.
-Any form of re-drilling of existing holes is not permitted by this Permit.
-One bulk sample not to exceed 1000 pounds, consisting of numerous rock chip samples from the State's parcel, may be removed and delivered to the lab for analyzing.
+Approximately 250 rock samples, with each sample weighing about 1.5 pounds each, from the State's parcel, may be removed and delivered to the lab for analyzing.
 No other surface disturbance is authorized.
 Vehicle access shall be limited to existing roads and jeep trails.
 Additional access shall be on foot.